qinshou2017/cs497-prj-spa4scrum/README.md

 # Cs497ScrumPrj

-This project is a single-page application(SPA) for education and training Scrum, it is a project management system, and education tools. 项目的主要目的是为了解决远程教育和远程办公的需求。该项目适用于学校和公司培训，以及自学者。
+This project is a single-page application(SPA) for education and training Scrum, it is a project management system, and education tools.
+The main purpose of the project is to solve the needs of distance education and telecommuting.
+This project is suitable for school and company training, as well as self-study.

+The project uses Angular, GraphQL, AWS (Cognito, DynamoDB, Lambda, CloudWatch, Amplify, and AppSync).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.